 A common door problem during winter is that the frame can absorb water.
 This can affect the way your door opens and closes.
 It can also put stress on your door jambs and cause permanent damage.

 The fix for this is actually quite simple.

 Before the temperature drops, if you notice the jamb starting to catch, replace your old screws with new ones and choose a slightly larger variety.
 This will help to reserve more swing balance for the door and relieve pressure from the bind.

 If your door won’t latch due to freezing temperatures during winter, we recommend checking your strike plate and drilling deeper pilot holes.
 If this doesn’t lessen its lean, it may be time to re-adjust the strike plate itself or even replace the door.

-To fix the strike plate, mark and measure where you need the new room to fit the strike plate.
-File the metal.
-If that doesn’t fix it, unscrew the plate, chisel it into the jamb and then place it slightly higher than before.
+To fix the strike plate, mark and measure where you need extra room to fit the strike plate.
+File down the metal a little at a time.
+If that doesn’t fix it, unscrew the plate, chisel it into the jamb, and then place it slightly higher than before.

 Uneven doors, or those that were not installed properly, will likely keep swinging or stay open.

 To fix this issue yourself, you can re-drill the holes to fit bigger screws, or you can create a shim.
 This can be placed behind the screws in the hinges.

 A squeaky door gets the oil!
 Squeaking usually means that the hinges and jambs are in need of lubrication.
 Similar to locks, they need oil to keep them working smoothly.
 We recommend applying silicone or graphite door oil to these components.